Teun/git-flow-vis/README.md

 </dd>
 </dl>

 `elem` is an optional argument, `opts` is required.
 If `elem` is provided, it must be in the order shown.
 The `elem` can also be passed using the `opts.drawElem` option.
+If neither `elem` nor `opts.drawElem` is provided, a `div` placeholder will be appended to the document `body` tag.

 ### `opts`

-`opts.drawElem` (required) is the DOM Element which is used as the placeholder in which the graph is drawn.
+`opts.drawElem` is the DOM Element which is used as the placeholder in which the graph is drawn.

 `opts.drawTable` is the DOM Element which is used as the placeholder to hold the commit data table.
 If not provided, the `opts.drawElem` element is used.